leotms/IAII_Final_Project/README.md

 ## Disclaimer

   This study was conducted with academic purposes only.
-There is no intentions from neither of the authors to perform activities related to storage, sale, or distribution of medicines.
+There are no intentions from neither of the authors to perform activities related to storage, sale, or distribution of medicines.

 ## Other:
   - All training sets used (0 to 9) with their respectively test sets are located in the `docs` folder.